-Outcome Transparent, Accountable and Sustainable Entity Method of Calculation/ Percentage of press releases issued for final prohibited practice decisions issued by the Tribunal = (a/b) x 100 Assessment Where: a = total number of final prohibited practice decision press releases issued during the delivery period, b = total number of final prohibited practice decisions issued during the delivery period.
-Means of Verification Quarterly Communications Reports extracts quarterly reports from QlikView Data reflected on QlikView (originally captured on CMS), and source document reviewed to verify data against source document and ensure accuracy.
-Registry Administrator will contact the staff member required to input missing data or make corrections on CMS.
-Errors and corrections that affect prior period reporting are communicated to Registrar/COO via email.
+Outcome Transparent, Accountable and Sustainable Entity Method of Calculation/ Percentage of press releases issued for final prohibited practice decisions issued by the Tribunal = (a/b) x 100 Assessment /here: a = total number of final prohibited practice decision press releases issued during the delivery period, b = total number of final prohibited practice decisions issued during the delivery period.
+Means of Verification Quarterly Communications Reports extracts quarterly reports from QlikView ➤ Data reflected on QlikView (originally captured on CMS), and source document reviewed to verify data against source document and ensure accuracy.
+Registry Administrator will contact the staff member required to input missing data or make corrections on CMS. ➤ Errors and corrections that affect prior period reporting are communicated to Registrar/COO via email.
 Quarterly Communications Reports reviewed by COO on quarterly basis and signed off as proof of review.
 Quarterly Communications Manager and Registry Administrator complete the performance information report using QlikView reports as the basis for data collection.
 Same process as above followed annually thus providing further opportunity to review quarterly information.
 Performance Information reports and Quarterly Communications Reports reviewed and verified by COO and signed off as proof of review.
 One file maintained for an entire financial year and therefore no risk of duplication of source documents which can lead to inaccuracies in data capturing.
 In addition, same source documents are used for quarterly and annual review.
 Assumptions The Tribunal has been issuing press releases for final merger decisions for many years within stipulated timeframes and therefore if all systems, processes and procedures are maintained the outcome will be achieved, pending the finalisation of confidentiality claims.
-Assumptions to inaccuracies in data capturing.
-In addition, same source documents are used for quarterly and annual review.
-The Tribunal has been issuing press releases for final merger decisions for many years within stipulated timeframes and therefore if all systems, processes and procedures are maintained the outcome will be achieved, pending the finalisation of

-Outcome Transparent, Account table and Sustainable Entity
+Outcome Transparent, Accountable and Sustainable Entity

 Disaggregation of N/A

 Beneficiaries (where

 applicable)

 Spatial Transformation N/A

 (where applicable)

-Calculation Type Percentage Percentage
+Calculation Type Percentage

-Reporting Cycle Quarterly and annually Quarterly and annually
+Reporting Cycle Quarterly and annually

-Desired performance The target is met or ex ceeded
+Desired performance The target is met or ex The target is met or exceeded

-Indicator Communications Mana iger
+Indicator Communications Manager

 Responsibility

 Baseline 2020/21 2021/22 2022/23 2023/24

 Estimated 71% 0% 100% 90%

 performance

 Annual Targets 2024/25 2025/26 2026/27

 90% 90% 90%